Jerinji2016/onlyc2c-blogs/content/make_resume_standout.md

 ---
 title: 🚀 How to Make Your C2C Resume Stand Out
+description: "Transform your C2C resume from invisible to irresistible with proven strategies for consultants.
+Learn how to highlight your business value, craft compelling project descriptions, and optimize your LinkedIn presence for maximum recruiter attention."
+image: "/thumbnails/make-resume-standout.jpg"
 weight: 2
+categories: ["Career Growth"]
 ---

 *Even If You're Getting Ignored Right Now*